codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/use-kubectl-as-part-of-freestyle-step.md

 ---
-title: "Use kubectl as part of Freestyle step"
+title: "Use kubectl as part of freestyle step"
 description: "How to run manually kubectl in a Codefresh pipeline"
 group: example-catalog
 sub_group: cd-examples